ahhung77/mobile-network-operation/README.md

-# vnpt-mini-tool
+# mobile-network-operation
-## Write document and script for SNOC2 VNPT
+## Write document and script with python and web
 ## Remember that is public project so do not write any user/ password, IP or any sensitive data in this document